MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-manage-notification-templates.md

 2. In the **Notification Templates** window, select the notification template that you want to modify.
 3. Choose the **Export Template Content** action.
 4. In the **Export File** window, choose the **Save** button, and then name and save the HTML file in an appropriate location.
-5. Right-click the file, choose **Open with**, and then choose the relevant program.
+5. Right-choose the file, choose **Open with**, and then choose the relevant program.

     > [!NOTE]
     >  Content for notification templates of type Email are in HTML format.
 Content for notification templates of type Note are in TXT format.